msr-consulting/exscalabar-user-guide/general_tips_and_tricks.md

 Alternatively, the user may close the entire LabVIEW environment (i.e. shut it down) and simply delete the folder described above directly.
 The folder is usually found under the users *Documents* folder in Windows.
 ![Clearing compiled cache](clear compiled cache.png)

+## Errors Building Executables
+Building executables is generally straightforward: there is a build-spec defined within the project called ``EXSCALABAR EXE`` and the developer simply has to right click on the spec and select *Build*.
+Sometimes however, builds fail with cryptic messages.
+The messages generally pertain to a class.
+It is important to remember that a class is simply a namespaced set of VIs: this means that you may define multiple VIs with the same name in different namespaces.

+Sometimes, however, this seems to cause problems with the builds and, despite the namespacing, causes naming collisions.
+The errors associated with these collisions are often cryptic, but they will generally point to the offending class.
+To correct these errors, more often than not the developer will want to rename VIs such that they are unique to the application.
+For instance, a collision might occur with a VI that has an accessor called ``Read Data``.
+The accessor name is likely to be used in another space and it would be more appropriate to name the VI something such as ``Read x Data`` where ``x`` is something specific to the data that is to be read.